llimak/perchi/README.md

-# cipher-js
+# perchi

 <br/>

-cipher-js is the implementation of ciphers like Caesar or Vigenère in JavaScript.
+perchi is the implementation of ciphers like Caesar or Vigenère in JavaScript.

 ## Install

 ```
-$ npm install cipher-js
+$ npm install perchi
 ```

 <br/>